The Gifted Program in CMS

 In CMS, elementary students are identified when they demonstrate extraordinary problem solving or aptitude in a combination of areas including intellectual, academic, leadership, artistic, creativity, language arts, and math.
 The majority of identification takes place in the second grade; there are additional screenings in the fourth grade and on an as-needed basis.
 In order to grow academically, identified students require differentiated curriculum.
 In addition to language arts and math skills grouping, elementary curriculum enrichment designed for gifted students extends and enriches the learning experience.

 Charlotte-Mecklenburg Schools use a variety of instruments to identify second grade students.
 These include Standardized Testing (the Cognitive Abilities Test, and the Iowa Test of Basic Skills), a nationally normed Gifted Rating Scales, and a student-created portfolio.
-There is a specific listing of Gateways for second grade identification.
-Students in grades three through twelve are identified using a composite score on a nationally normed achievement and aptitude test.
+Students in grades three through twelve are identified using scores on nationally normed achievement and aptitude tests.
+For more information please see the Talent Development Identification Rubric under the documents tab.

 Elementary students who are identified as gifted have two instructional choices within CMS.
 The first choice is attending one of the six academic magnet centers that offer full-time gifted classrooms for students in grades 3-5.
 These schools offer an enriched, accelerated academic program where students are challenged to reach their full potential.
 Placement is available during the annual CMS magnet school lottery.
 TD certified students in these schools are guaranteed placement in the Middle Years International Baccalaureate Program.
 For additional information on each of the magnet schools, please visit the Annual Magnet School Information Fair.
 You can also contact The Family Application Center or The Magnet Office for specific application information.